AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-create-ssh-keys-detailed.md

 ## SSH keys use and benefits

 Azure requires at least 2048-bit, SSH protocol version 2 RSA format public and private keys; the public key file has the `.pub` container format.
-(The Classic Management Portal uses the `.pem` file format.
-See ) To create the keys use `ssh-keygen`, which asks a series of questions and then writes a private key and a matching public key.
+(The Classic Management Portal uses the `.pem` file format) To create the keys use `ssh-keygen`, which asks a series of questions and then writes a private key and a matching public key.
 When an Azure VM is created, Azure copies the public key to the `~/.ssh/authorized_keys` folder on the VM.
 SSH keys in `~/.ssh/authorized_keys` are used to challenge the client to match the corresponding private key on an SSH login connection.
 When an Azure Linux VM is created using SSH keys for authentication, Azure configures the SSHD server to not allow password logins, only SSH keys.
 Therefore, by creating Azure Linux VMs with SSH keys, you can help secure the VM deployment and save yourself the typical post-deployment configuration step of disabling passwords in the **sshd_config** file.

 ## Using ssh-keygen